Meet a University of Texas at Tyler Graduate

 Human Resource Development Courses: Research-Based.
 Broad in Focus.

-Training & Development – Get an overview of planning, implementation and evaluation of training and development in a variety of settings, including conceptual tools to develop and design training.
+Training, Selection and Recruiting – Get an overview of planning, implementation and evaluation of training and development in a variety of settings, including conceptual tools to develop and design training.

 Team Building – Gain insights into the use of teams in business and industry.
 Topics include the purpose of teams and the team-building process, conflict resolution, talent management and team-building activities.
 Examine the basic structure of teams, why they are important, how they are developed and how they are managed and evaluated.